salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentationCleanup.md

 [img_conn_neigh]: images/connected_neighborhoods.png

 >**Pixel Connectivity.** **Left Panel**.
 In a 4-connected neighborhood, only pixels that share an edge (horizontally or vertically) are considered touching.
-In this definition, the Red pixels touch the white pixel, while the gray pixels do not.
+In this definition, the red pixels touch the white pixel, while the gray pixels do not.
 A 4-connected neighborhood is a more stringent definition of touching. **Right Panel**.
 In an **8-connected neighborhood**, pixels that touch an edge or a corner are considered touching.
 In the above figure, all of the red pixels are considered to be touching the white pixel.
 This is the default setting.

 A collection of touching pixels is known by many names: connected components, blobs, objects, or even regions.
-And you can have more than one blob per image mask, which are known as non-contiguous blobs.
+And an image mask can contain more than one blob; these separate blobs are called non-contiguous blobs.

 ### Basic Morphological Operations

-The image processing toolbox offers many functions that manipulate connected-components based on their size, shape, or location.
+The image processing toolbox offers many functions that manipulate connected components based on their size, shape, or location.

-These operations work using a Structuring Element, which is like a mini-mask with a specified shape like a disk or a diamond
+These operations work using a Structuring Element, which is like a mini-mask with a specified shape like a disk or a diamond.

-Morphological Operations on masks can be summarized as follows
+Morphological Operations on masks can be summarized as follows:

 - **Dilate**: Expand the mask and shrink holes in the mask
 - **Erode**: Shrink the mask and expand holes in the mask
 - **Open**: Erosion followed by dilation.
-Remove masks objects smaller than the structuring element
+Removes mask objects smaller than the structuring element
 - **Close**: Dilation followed by erosion.
 This removes holes in the mask smaller than the structuring element

 For example, the most basic operations make masks thicker (aka "dilate"):